AcroGao/Shape-constraint-regression/README.md

 For the selection of tunning parameters, a grid search process is introduced.

 Please also check the publication "Automatic shape-constraint non-parametric regression" for the theoretic properties and application.

+This is the 1.0.4 version with example data.
+The file is compressed installed package for R.
+Please install through your R system.